Best Online Education Programs in Illinois (2026)

 How does Education pay in Illinois compare to other states?

-Illinois salaries are approximately 0.7% higher than the national average for education roles.
+Illinois offers competitive wages for education professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Illinois a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for education in Illinois?